15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Small crews of 4-6 who want a once-in-a-lifetime photo op and a chill vibe before the night out.

-Book Bay Area Hot Tub Boat →Embarcadero Outdoor Padel
+Book Bay Area Hot Tub Boat →

 Padel is the fastest-growing sport in the world, and these waterfront courts on the Embarcadero are the best place in San Francisco to try it.
 The format is doubles, so everyone rotates in.
 No experience needed.
 Within 15 minutes your entire crew will be laughing, trash-talking, and actually getting competitive.
 Two courts included.